google/typedoc-neo-theme/README.md

 `typedoc --theme ./node_modules/typedoc-neo-theme/bin/default --plugin typedoc-neo-theme`

+Alternatively it can be partially placed in the typedoc options:

+`typedoc --options typedoc.json --theme node_modules/typedoc-neo-theme/bin/default`

 ### Typedoc options
 This plugin adds additional options that can be placed in your `typedoc.json` file.